os-guy-original/Material3-App-List/README.md

 🔗 The provided links might be from GitHub, GitLab, Play Store, F-Droid, Telegram, XDA, Official website of the app and other various sources (I always try to provide GitHub links but some apps are not available on GitHub).
 Please report any broken links.

 ---
-## 🎰 Total no. of Apps in the list Currently ≥ 323
+## 🎰 Total no. of Apps in the list Currently = Lost the count
 ## 🏛️ Hall Of Fame
 ### 🏆 Best Implementation of Material You
 - `MDY` [Sync for Reddit](https://play.google.com/store/apps/details?id=com.laurencedawson.reddit_sync)